-The chart below shows the top ten priorities of residents of West Sacramento for survey question 1.
-These scores were generated by a total of 58 respondents, from the public meeting in Elkhorn, the pop-up booths in the unincorporated parts of Yolo County, the paper survey, and online survey.
+The chart below shows the top ten priorities of residents of Unincorporated Yolo County for survey question 1.
+These scores were generated by a total of 58 respondents, from the community events in the unincorporated parts of Yolo County, the paper survey, and online survey.

 Top 10 Priorities for Unincorporated Yolo County (Question 1)

 Priorities Ranked Scores

 Rural infrastructure and services 324

 Safe and affordable housing 263

-3. Internet Access 203
+Internet Access 203

-4. Agricultural land preservation 199
+Agricultural land preservation 199

-5. Quality of life for children 188
+Quality of life for children 188

-6. Criminal justice enforcement 151
+Criminal justice enforcement 151

-7. Quality and quantity of water 149
+Quality and quantity of water 149

-8. Disaster emergency preparedness 131
+Disaster emergency preparedness 131

-9. Access to mental health and substance use services 130
+Access to mental health and substance use services 130

-10. New business development in the unincorporated areas 124
+New business development in the unincorporated areas 124